The New Vegetarian Epicure by Anna Thomas

 • eliza on February 05, 2019

 Very easy to make although a little time consuming, with a nice combination of spices.
 I usually serve the stew over couscous and top with sautéed onions and chard.
-I use Yukon gold potatoes or homegrown gardens types instead of russet.
+I use Yukon gold potatoes or homegrown garden types instead of russet.
 A nice vegetarian meal.

 • Broccoli soup